 3. Safety standards on Australian construction sites: What you need to know as a backpacker

-As already mentioned in the first question, you will be informed and trained about the most important safety standards in the White Card course.
-Among other things, you will be told what you need to look out for on every construction site, what dangers there are and what meanings the safety and warning signs have.
+As already mentioned in the first question, you will be informed and trained on the most important safety standards in the White Card course.
+Among other things, you will be told what to look out for on every construction site, what dangers there are and which safety and warning signs have what meaning.

-Apart from that, your supervisor will inform you about all other safety standards to ensure you are safe and avoid accidents.
+Apart from this, your supervisor will explain all other safety standards to you so that you are safe and accidents are avoided.

-4. How to find construction jobs in Australia: Tips for Work and Travellers
+4. How to find construction jobs in Australia: tips for work and travelers

-Practical advice and resources to successfully find a job in construction and complete your 88 days.
+Practical advice and resources to successfully find a construction job and complete your 88 days.

-In addition to this modern method, you can also do the old-school way I did back then and drive from construction site to construction site and ask for work face to face.
-Tip: just have a CV with your details on it that you can leave there.
-That always goes down well.
+In addition to this modern method, you can also, like me back then, go old-school from construction site to construction site and ask for work face-to-face.
+Tip: just have a CV with your details that you can leave there.
+It always goes down well.

-5. Wages and working conditions: What you can expect from construction jobs in Australia
+5. Wages and working conditions: What you can expect with construction jobs in Australia

-Information on typical salaries, working hours and conditions for construction workers under the Working Holiday Scheme.
+Information on typical salaries, working hours and conditions for construction workers on the Working Holiday program.

 The typical backpacker job is the so-called labor worker.
-This means something like assistant worker.
-On average, you can earn around $30 an hour here and then work your way up.
-You usually start as a casual assistant worker.
+This means something like unskilled laborer.
+On average, you can earn 30$ an hour and then work your way up.
+You usually start as a casual laborer.
 This means you write down your hours and are paid weekly or bi-weekly.
-As a casual worker, you are not entitled to holiday pay or sick pay.
-You are paid for what you work.
-Some companies pay you a higher hourly wage on weekends or holidays.
+As a casual you are not entitled to vacation pay or sick pay.
+You are paid for what you do.
+Some companies pay you a higher hourly wage at weekends or on public holidays.

-Especially because of the weather, but also because the sun rises very early here, most companies start at 7 a.m. at the latest and work until at least 3 p.m.
-This means you still have plenty of free time left.
+Especially because of the weather, but also because the sun rises very early here, most companies start at 7 am at the latest and work until at least 3 pm.
+This leaves you with plenty of free time.

 6. The best regions for construction work in Australia: where is it worth going?